-Technology has been integrated into schools to aid teachers and students, which is crucial to modernizing the global learning experience.
-Online alternative learning methods are utilized during inevitable adversities, natural and human-caused.
-Coronavirus (COVID-19) has caused school closures and interruption of learning worldwide as authorities work to rein in the spread of the virus.
-In view of this global crisis, which threatens life and the productivity of industry large and small worldwide, Southville embraces teaching efficiency, quality of student learning experience, and learning impact above par.
-The institution has long prepared for such circumstances and effectively implemented alternative learning technologies for its students and teachers.
-The institution has, for a number of years, embraced courseware as an integral part of education with the use of Google Classroom, Moodle, and Khan Academy, to name a few.
+Online alternative learning methods are utilized to aid teachers and students during inevitable adversities, natural and human-caused.
+The COVID-19 has caused school closures and interruption of learning worldwide as authorities work to rein in the spread of the virus.
+In view of this global crisis which threatens life and the productivity of industries, large and small worldwide, Southville embraces teaching efficiency, quality of student learning experience, and learning impact above par.
+The institution has long prepared for this and effectively implemented alternative learning technologies; the institution has, for a number of years, embraced courseware as an integral part of education with the use of Google Classroom, Moodle, and Khan Academy, to name a few.

 Loren Padua, an International Baccalaureate student, wakes up at 8:30 AM to meet with her teachers and classmates through Google Hangouts where the adviser conducts the class via video chat.
 Also, with the help of Google Classroom, Loren and her classmates keep track of the activities posted by their teacher.
 “And at the end of the day, they will monitor our progress by having us send screenshots of our finished works or by directly asking us what we have done during the day.
 The suspensions, however, do not hinder the students from learning in their homes.” shared Loren.